Zafrul Hasan Farhad

-Zafrul Hasan Farhad (c.
+Zafrul Hasan Farhad (জ়াফরুল হাসান ফরহাদ, /bn/; c.
 1953 – 18 January 2017) was a Bangladeshi politician from Barguna belonging to Jatiya Party.
 He was a member of the Jatiya Sangsad.

 Biography

 Farhad was the president of Barguna District unit of Jatiya Party.
 He was elected as a member of the Jatiya Sangsad from Barguna-1 in 1988.

 Farhad died of cardiac arrest on 18 January 2017 at Sher-e-Bangla Medical College Hospital in Barisal at the age of 64.

 Farhad's daughter, Azmeri Monalisa, died of dengue in Barguna on 7 June 2025.
 Her family alleged medical negligence at the Barguna Sadar Hospital.